Banking Information

 • Will I receive a monthly bank statement?
 Does this cost extra?

-• How quickly will I receive my foreign cash transfers?
+• How quickly will I receive my foreign money transfers?

 • How do I access banking online?